trey-rosius/cdk_group_chat/content/introduction/application_entities_and_relationships.md

 - A user can belong to many groups and a group can have many users.

-- Therefore there's a many to many relationship between user and group.
+- Therefore, there's a many-to-many relationship between user and group.

 #### Groups And Messages